 Individual projects are led by the student sustainability team, which include communications, engagement, outreach, events, training, governance support, institutional research, waste diversion and minimization, gardening, and biking.
 On-campus initiatives include a campus community garden, single-stream recycling, water bottle refill stations, a solar array, educational events, car sharing and commuter clubs.
 The Cougar Woods dining hall is LEED silver certified and the Keeland Design Center features the only sloped green roof in Houston.

 UH sustainability history and background

 Being in the energy capital of the world—a city that is not generally associated with sustainability—people are commonly surprised that the University of Houston is consistently rated as one of the nation’s greenest colleges.
-The city of Houston, under the direction of Mayor Annise Parker is also making strides in sustainability, and for the third consecutive year, is the top municipal purchaser of renewable power in the nation.
+The city of Houston is also making strides in sustainability, and for the third consecutive year, is the top municipal purchaser of renewable power in the nation.